avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ### Signup Rewards
 Signup rewards are designed to solve the cryptocurrency on ramp problem.
 Upon sign-up, the protocol mints a 1 KC reward to each new user with a verified mobile phone number.
 - A total of 300 million KCs is allocated by the protocol for signup rewards.
+- A user who gets this reward also gets the `Karma Rewards Winner` special appreciation.
 - The first 10 million users get 10 KCs on signup.
 - The next 200 millions user get 1 KC on signup.
 - Users beyond the first 210 million users get a small reward of 1000 KCents on signup.
 This amounts to perpetual minting of 100 KCs for 1 million new users.